lucianonooijen/Personal-Website/content/recruiters.md

 ### Availability and travel time

-**Currently I am open to new freelance/contract work**
+**Currently I _am_ ~~am not~~ open to new freelance/contract work as a software engineer**

-*After years of enjoying work as a full-stack developer, I have the ambition to mainly on projects where I will be involved with software architecture, infrastructure and systems integration, besides just the software development itself.*

 My availability per week is currently:

-* A total of 24 to 32 hours a week
+* A total of 24 hours a week
 * All remote working

-Currently I have an hourly rate of €95.
+Currently I have an hourly rate of €90.
 This hourly rate is all-in but excludes VAT.

 _My preference is for a project with an initial duration of 3-6 months, with extension in consultation_.